An escape of vector matter-wave soliton from a parabolic trap: Small-amplitude coupled solitons.

-The creation of coupled soliton stationary state is evident from Fig.\ref{fig:create}(b), which represents the projections of the wavefunctions $\psi_j(x,t)$ ($j=1,2$) on the correspondent stationary state $\phi_j(x)$ [see Eq.(\ref{eq:sts})], i.e.
+The creation of coupled soliton stationary state is evident from figure \ref{fig:create}(d), which represents the projections of the wavefunctions $\psi_j(x,t)$ ($j=1,2$) on the correspondent stationary state $\phi_j(x)$ (see equations (\ref{eq:sts1}),(\ref{eq:sts2})), i.e.

 One observes that after coupling is switched off at time moment $T_2$, square modula of these projections are approximately equal to unity during the relatively long integration time.
-In more details process of the creation of coupled soliton stationary state is depicted in Figs.\ref{fig:create}(c) and \ref{fig:create}(d), which demonstrate both the stability of the initial stationary state at $t<T_1$, and the stability of the created coupled soliton stationary state at $t>T_2$.
+In more details process of the creation of coupled soliton stationary state is depicted in figures \ref{fig:create}(e) and (f).
+These plots demonstrate both the stability of the initial stationary state at $t<T_1$, and the stability of the created coupled soliton stationary state at $t>T_2$.